 We will work systematically to reduce energy consumption and GHG emissions, with special focus on material consumption, energy consumption, effective communication and transportation.
-We are working on setting targets for the reduction of CO2 emissions for our in-house operations in accordance with the obligations in the Paris Agreement.
+We have set targets for the reduction of CO2 emissions for our in-house operations in accordance with the obligations in the Paris Agreement.
+To further our commitment to environment we will during 2021 establish reporting according to CDP and perform a TFCD process.